1. US Forage Cap, brass Infantry bugle, "1"

 1. Black leather belt with a US buckle.

 4. Black leather cartridge box with leather sling.
-Box needs a US buckle and the sling needs to have the US eagle on it.
+Box needs a US buckle on Flap and the sling needs to have the US eagle attached.

 7. US Military eating plates and utensils and copper or tin cup.

 8. 1853,1855, 1861, or 1863, Musket/Rifles Models only.